citrix/citrix-mcs-sdk-samples/VMware/ProvScheme/Add ProvScheme/README.md

 ## 2. Overview of the Base Script

-The base script is segmented into six key steps, providing a structured approach to catalog creation:
+The base script is segmented into the following key steps, providing a structured approach to ProvScheme creation:

     1. Create a New Provisioning Scheme.
+       1. Adds feature specific parameters passed in the script